JorgenRingen/docker-backup-volume/README.md

 # docker-backup-volume
 Work in progress!

-Simple shell script for backing up a docker volume.
+Simple shell script for backing up and restoring a docker volume.

-Starts a container which mounts the docker volume and a folder on the host.
-The container tar's the content of the volume and places the tar in the folder on the host.
+The backups are stored as tar.gz in a specified folder on the host and can be restored to new docker volumes

-Usage: sh docker_backup_volume.sh volume-name local-backup-path
+sh backup-docker-volume.sh volume-name local-backup-path sh restore-docker-volume.sh volume-name path-to-backup.tar.gz